 Beta carotene can also be found in carrots and pumpkins.

 Sweet potatoes have amazing benefits for you and your skin.
 Very nutritious, low in calories, they are antioxidants and are great protectors against free radical damage.
 100 grams of baked sweet potatoes give you the beta carotene that once converted into the body will be equal to six times more the DV of vitamin A.

 Broccoli is vitamins packed.
 It is rich in zinc, lutein, vitamin A and vitamin C. All of these are great assets to your skin.

-Vitamin C is an antioxidant.
-It protects skin cells against free radical damage caused by UV exposure.
+Broccoli also has vitamin C. This is an antioxidant and it protects skin cells against free radical damage caused by UV exposure.
 It also inhibits melanin production in the skin, which helps lighten hyper-pigmentation and brown spots, enhance skin radiance and even out skin tone.

 5. Green tea